luckasRanarison/three-style/README.md

 A commutator is an algorithm of the form: `A B A' B'` which allows us to swap 3 pieces at once without affecting the rest of the cube.
 It's commonly described in the following notation: `[A, B]`.

-It consists of two basic parts:
+It consists of two basic interchangeable parts:

 - An **interchange** is a single move that swaps two pieces without affecting the third one
 - An **insertion** are three moves that insert the third piece into one of the two pieces spot without affecting the other one.